gnolang/blog/posts/2026-03-25_beta-mainnet/README.md

 *WARNING: Never enter your mnemonic (secret 12, 18, or 24 words) on any device that is or will ever be connected to the internet, not even on the Adena Wallet or Gnokey CLI.
 While you can check your GNOT balance, and use the Gno.land network, token transfers are currently not available.*

-If you didn’t receive GNOT, you can still explore Beta Mainnet via the [Faucet Hub](https://faucet.gno.land/) by requesting tokens from a drip faucet.
+If you didn't receive GNOT, you can still explore Beta Mainnet via the [Faucet Hub](https://faucet.gno.land/) by requesting tokens from a drip faucet.
 The [Staging network](https://staging.gno.land/) is also available for experimentation using a separate test token.

-### **Developers**
+### Developers

 If you have the skills to go further at this early stage, you can make meaningful code contributions, tooling, smart contract examples, and killer applications.
 Your contributions are integral to shaping and bootstrapping the network.